NorthernMechatronics/petal_imu/README.md

 ## Shot Detection Algorithm

-The example shot detection algorithm is meant to be used in conjunction with projectile weapons such as a bow.
+The example shot detection algorithm was developed for achery bow to count the number of arrows that an archer had shot.
 Detection is performed by convolving the incoming sampled accelerometer signal against a reference signal.
 A shot is detected when the net power exceeds the given threshold.

 At any given instance in time, the parameter of interest is the applied acceleration on the bow having a unit of $\text{m/s}^2$.